 is paramount.
 I am a fully trained and qualified Wilderness First Responder, certified through the Wilderness Medical Training Center.
 I carry a full First Aid, a Basic Life Support kit, and a satellite phone for emergencies.
 I also carry a secondary form of satellite-based communications as a backup.

 I choose routes for guided backpacking trips that don’t involve anything too technical or dangerous.
 I work hard to ensure our route is the safest possible.
 Having an evacuation plan is an essential element of trip safety, and I always go through a full safety talk at the beginning of each trip with the guests – prevention is the best First Aid tool we have.

 I’m not afraid to say ‘no’, and to turn back if need be.
 My experience as a wildlife photographer gives me helpful knowledge about animal behavior, which is important traveling through bear habitat.

 I’m a passionate lover of the outdoors and the wild and spend a good deal of time every year in the backcountry, spring, summer, fall and winter.
 A reverence for what is wild, for the primordial, is embedded in the way I see the world.
 I suppose this stems from my early years growing up in the bush in Australia.

-I came to the US after college where I spent years hiking the Southern Appalachian mountains while pursing my other life as a professional musician in Atlanta, GA.
-I was hooked on Alaska after my first trip here nearly 20 years ago, and I’ve been exploring and guiding in the Great Land ever since.
+After college, I came to the US where I spent years hiking the Southern Appalachian mountains while pursuing my other life as a professional musician in Atlanta, GA.
+I was hooked on Alaska after my first trip here more than 25 years ago, and I’ve been exploring and guiding in the Great Land ever since.

 My love of the natural world is what I offer through this guiding service.
 I draw inspiration as an artist from the wilderness and its wealth of wisdom.